Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Results and discussion

-Next, in a series of simulations with $a_1=a_0=0.2$, varying the number of pulses in the pump train from $N=2$ to $10$, to study the effect of electron-wave breaking.
-The result of the $N=10$ case is shown in Fig.~\ref{fig:same-ampl}, where we in panel~b see that the amplitude of the amplified pulse is almost $2.5$ times higher than the initial seed amplitude, without any significant increase in pulse duration~--~the amplified-pulse duration is $\tau_{95\%}\approx1.0{\rm\,fs}$, compared to the initial seed duration of $\tau_{95\%}^{\rm(init.)}\!\approx0.8{\rm\,fs}$.
-While the electron phase space (not shown) in the $a_1=a_0=0.2$ cases show clear tendencies of electron-wave breaking~--~which occurs when the amplitude of the electron wave is sufficiently large that the fastest electrons significantly outspeeds the wave itself~--~we still find that the absolute energy gain $\Delta\mathcal{E}_1 =\mathcal{E}_1^{\rm final}-\mathcal{E}_1^{\rm init}$ is approximately twice that of the $(a_0,a_1)=(0.2,\,0.02)$ case.
-Thus, since there is no deterioration of the energy transfer for $a_1=a_0=0.2$, we may conclude that electron-wave breaking is not significantly affecting the non-linear amplification in the cases considered here.
+Next, in a series of simulations with $a_1=a_0=0.2$, we varied the number of pulses in the pump train from $N=2$ to $N=10$ to study the effect of electron-wave breaking.
+The result of the $N=10$ case is shown in Fig.~\ref{fig:same-ampl}, where we in Fig.~\ref{fig:same-ampl}(b) see that the amplitude of the amplified pulse is almost $2.5$ times higher than the initial seed amplitude, without any significant increase in pulse duration~--~the amplified-pulse duration is $\tau_{95\%}\approx1.0{\rm\,fs}$, compared with the initial seed duration of $\tau_{95\%}^{\rm(init)}\!\approx0.8{\rm\,fs}$.
+While the electron phase space (not shown) in the $a_1=a_0=0.2$ cases shows clear tendencies of electron-wave breaking~--~which occurs when the amplitude of the electron wave is sufficiently large that the fastest electrons significantly outrun the wave itself~--~we still find that the absolute energy gain $\Delta\mathcal{E}_1 =\mathcal{E}_1^{\rm final}-\mathcal{E}_1^{\rm init}$ is approximately twice that of the $[a_0,a_1]=[0.2,\,0.02]$ case.
+Thus, since there is no deterioration of the energy transfer for $a_1=a_0=0.2$, we may conclude that electron-wave breaking is not significantly affecting the nonlinear amplification in the cases considered here.